-Some colours are more desirable than others.
-Black colour, for instance, is popular among businesspeople and those who favour dignity and prestige.
-The red colour, meanwhile, is popular among those who love fancy and flamboyant stuff.
+Some colors are more desirable than others.
+Black color, for instance, is popular among business people and those who favor dignity and prestige.
+The red color, meanwhile, is popular among those who love fancy and flamboyant stuff.

 It is hard to find a car with no damage at all.
 But if such a thing exists, it is worth higher than all secondary prices.
 No damage allows small stains or scratches.

 Parts not working

 If there is anything from the car that needs fixing, like an electric window cannot work, it will drop the car’s value.

 As previously stated, small stains or scratches are accepted.
 If the damage is more significant than those, it will reduce the value.
 Because the potential owner has to make an extra payment to change those.

 No Current MOT and Gaps in the Service History

 A long gap in service history or no current MOT harms the value of a car.
 You know how a car’s condition that is rarely received any service.

 The number of owners always arises suspects like, “is the car so bad that lots of people keep selling it?”
 The more owners, the lesser the car’s value will be.